Information Technology

 Phishing is an attempt (usually in the form of an email, web page or phone call) to steal your personal information.
 These messages often appear to come from a legitimate source and request that you respond with personal information, such as passwords, download an attachment, or direct you to a spoofed website that mimics a login page, or otherwise requests you to divulge login or financial account details.
 Attachments and phishing web pages may also have the ability to transfer malicious software onto your computer meant to capture login information.
 The perpetrators behind these scams try to induce panic by threatening account closure or email loss if you do not take action.
 Their ultimate goal is to steal your account information, finances or even your identity.
 Please be diligent in protecting yourself from these scams.

 Phishing attempts can take several different forms.
 The most common are ones that ask you to verify your account information for some reason.
 For instance, they may say there was a security compromise that they need to verify your account is still in use, that you’ve reached your quota, etc. These messages will often say if you don’t respond, your account will be closed or locked.
-Webster University and all reputable businesses and organizations will never send messages requesting you provide logon and/or financial account credentials.
-Please treat ALL such messages as fraudulent.
+Webster University and all reputable businesses and organizations will never send messages requesting you provide login and/or financial account credentials.
+Please treat all such messages as fraudulent.

 Other phishing attempts can appear to come from a manager or president of an organization asking you to download an attachment with important information (or view a link).
 These can often contain malicious software or keystroke loggers meant to capture login credentials.